norcalbiostat/AppliedStatistics_notes/docs/mlr.md

     - If $x_{1}$ is still significant, then $x_{2}$ does NOT confound (or explain) the relationship between $y$ and $x_{1}$.
     - If $x_{1}$ is NO LONGER significantly associated with $y$, then $x_{2}$ IS a confounder.

+This means that the third variable is explaining the relationship between the explanatory variable and the response variable.

 Note that this is a two way relationship.
 The order of $x_{1}$ and $x_{2}$ is invaraiant.
 If you were to add $x_{2}$ to the model before $x_{1}$ you may see the same thing occur.
 That is - both variables are explaining the same portion of the variance in $y$.

 ### Example: Does smoking affect pulse rate?